7 Things You Should Never Say To Someone With An Invisible Disability

 2. "You're Holding Other People Back"

 This was a hideous sentence vocalized by the Everyday Feminism writer Sam Dylan Finch, whose partner has serious chronic illnesses of both mental and physical kinds.
-When the two became engaged, "concerned" friends took her aside to warn her that becoming a caretaker so young was going to hinder her own ambitions.
+When the two became engaged, "concerned" friends took him aside to warn him that becoming a caretaker so young was going to hinder his ambitions.
 “Why are you shackling yourself to someone who’s just going to hold you back?”, they asked.
 This is an extremely upsetting thing to say either to a person with an invisible disability or their support network.
 To imply that anybody is a burden to their loved ones raises the thinking that their illness is a choice and that they should feel responsible for it, when the opposite is true.
 It's also frankly cruel.

 3. "Suck It Up"